“The beginning is the most important part of the work” - Plato.

-A project charter is a brief document summarizing and highlighting critical information regarding the project such as the objectives, scope, stakeholders, etc. It differs from the SOW in that it’s more tactical and formalizes/initiates a project.
+A project charter is a brief document summarizing and highlighting critical information regarding the project, such as the objectives, scope, stakeholders, etc.

 Kickoff typically marks the end of the planning phase in the project lifecycle and the start of the execution phase.

 A well-designed kickoff will show customers what’s ahead, the steps and stops on the way, and when and how you’ll help them get there.
 It’s also an excellent time for an in-depth product tour.

 Besides identifying any potential blind spots, hurdles, and risks, the project kickoff is the best time to foster strong team morale and excitement around the project.

 Check out this post on the specifics of a project kickoff and our ready-to-use project kickoff meeting template.

 Besides careful planning, another key ingredient in onboarding success is efficient and transparent communication.